Fallon771/Lotus-Hotel-Management/README.md

  -- Create your own branch to play around with the code.
  -- Use the master branch for final deployment.

- v0.01
+ # v0.01
- -- Template design and page layout v0.02
+ # -- Template design and page layout(Home,Check-In,Check-Out,Search).
+ # --

+ # v0.02
- -- Now with a working basic sever
+ # -- Now with a working basic sever.
+ # -- JTable's added to Home screen.